naveedurrehman959/Jenkins-CI-CD/README.md

-# Jenkins-CI-CD by me
+# Jenkins-CI-CD by git hub
-hello from git